helleskjoeth/adv-cog-mod/README.md

 * showcase a commented version of the stan model (what does each line do?)
 * describe a process of parameter recovery (why are you doing it?, how are you doing it?)
 * discuss the results: how many trials should be used at least to properly recover the parameters?
 What’s the role of priors?
 Add relevant plot(s).

+### ASSIGNMENT 3
+In assignment 3 you have to analyze real world data using Bayesian models of cognition.
+You can apply the models we discussed during the lectures, but you need to adjust them to reflect the specific setup.

+The data comes from the social conformity experiment (https://pubmed.ncbi.nlm.nih.gov/30700729/), where cogsci students (in dataset 1) and schizophrenia patients + controls (dataset 2) combine their own intuition of trustworthiness of given faces to social information.

+Your task is to:
+* implement 2 models (at least): simple Bayes vs weighted Bayes.
+N.B. you'll need to adapt from what we have done in class.
+* simulate data from the model to assess whether the models can be fit.
+N.B. model and parameter recovery are optional.
+* fit them to one dataset (don't forget to explore the data first!)
+* check model quality
+* do model comparison
+* report (v minimal description of research question, v minimal description of data, description of models, model quality checks, report of results)
+* [optional]: parameter/model recovery